Revised – 07/25/17

 - Although we are playful in our attire, we want to be sensitive that we do not mock such images as “bag ladies” or the culture of how many women of color dress-up.

-- The Portland Raging Grannies operate by consensus using a straw poll system (explained in detail later in this document).
+- The Portland Raging Grannies operate by consensus using a straw poll system (explained in this document).

 - Most decisions will be decided by consensus of those present at the monthly meeting, and the decision will be entered into the meeting minutes.